m0nk111/tars-ai-project/README.md

 - GPU: NVIDIA RTX 3060 (12 GB GDDR6)
 - Storage: 1 TB NVMe SSD

+## 🌐 Language Policy
+- All code and documentation must be written in English
+- This ensures international collaboration and maintainability
+- Only user interface elements may be localized for different languages

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.